-As festival season comes our way and crochet bags, flower crowns, and high waisted shorts fly off local store shelves, it’s time to consider a practical guide to a long lasting face that won’t let you down.
-Follow this foolproof guide to easy, durable music festival makeup that also works well for hot travel days, too!
+As festival season comes our way and crochet bags, flower crowns and high waisted shorts fly off local store shelves, it’s time to consider a practical guide to a long lasting face that won’t let you down.
+Follow this foolproof guide to easy, durable music festival makeup that also works well for hot, travel days, too!

-Easy, Long Lasting Music Festival Makeup
+Long Lasting Music Festival Makeup

 Written by Kate Langille

-With social media pictures sharing our face at a moments notice, I find myself wanting to look fresh on the festival grounds especially since the weather can transform from sunny skies to downpour and mud in a matter of minutes.
+With social media pictures sharing our face at a moments notice, I find myself wanting to look fresh on the festival grounds, especially since the weather can transform from sunny skies to downpour and mud in a matter of minutes.

-Low maintenance is the name of the game when it comes to music festival makeup—there are no mirrors in the porta potty for touch ups.
+Low maintenance is the name of the game when it comes to music festival makeup—there are no mirrors in the porta potty for touch-ups.

-Whether you’re the girl who waits hours in the crowds for their favorite band in the blazing sun, or likes to lay back in the shade on a blanket, these three routines will work for almost anyone regardless of your festival style.
+Whether you’re the girl who waits hours in the crowds for their favorite band in the blazing sun or likes to lay back in the shade on a blanket, these three routines will work for almost anyone regardless of your festival style.

-Look 1: Music Festival Makeup Essentials
+Music Festival Makeup Essentials

-Apply a face friendly sunscreen in SPF 30, curl your eyelashes and apply some water resistant mascara liberally to your lashes for lots of definition with only a little effort.
+Apply a face friendly sunscreen in SPF 30, curl your eyelashes, and apply some water-resistant mascara liberally to your lashes for lots of definition with only a little effort.
 Apply concealer under your eyes for dark circles or on any blemishes and redness, like around the nose and mouth.

 I’d finish this music festival makeup look with a clear eyebrow gel to keep the hairs in place all day.
-Don’t forget a SPF lip balm, I’d choose something with a little color in it like Fresh Sugar Lip Treatment in Rose, which feel great on the lips while also protecting them from the sun.
+Don’t forget SPF lip balm, I’d choose something with a little color in it like Fresh Sugar Lip Treatment in Rose, which feels great on the lips while also protecting them from the sun.

 Eyeliner is a great way to have fun with your music festival makeup without it being cumbersome to apply.
 Focus here on blending out your eye products well in order to avoid becoming too overdone.